 Our private lodges are very well appointed with dining and lounge areas, open fires, drying rooms, separate flush toilet and shower facilities with unlimited hot water, soap, shampoo, towels and hair dryers provided.
 The lodges run on battery bank powered electricity, and we do conserve energy by turning off some electrical facilities overnight.
-However, lighting is available throughout the night, and we still have 24hr power in the lounge area.
+However, lighting is available throughout the night, and we still have 24 hour power available in the lounge area.

 Lodge bedrooms are either ensuite or twin share rooms with linen, duvets and hot water bottles also provided.
 We have a lot of guests that travel alone, and many find it a real opportunity to walk and interact with other guests.
 If you would like your own room, you do have the option of paying a single supplement (subject to availability).

 Spend your first evening on the track at the rustic Pyke Lodge, nestled beneath the converging mountain ranges and amongst native forest at the confluence of the Hollyford and Pyke Rivers.